LJXzz/qbb2022-answers/day2-lunch/README.md

 To find the median, we just need to import statistics module and then use the median function

-the number of malformed entries within the test data bed file: 3 the median number of exons for genes within the test data bed file: 4
+The number of malformed entries within the test data bed file: 3

+The median number of exons for genes within the test data bed file: 4